microsoft/WhatTheHack/007-AzureMonitoring/Student/Challenge-01.md

 Now that Azure Monitor is configured to monitor the eShopOnWeb resources, it is time to simulate load on the SQL Server database and the eShopOnWeb website:
 - Use HammerDB to create a transaction load on the `tpcc` database on the SQL Server
-    - Download and Install HammerDB tool on the Visual Studio VM
+    - Download and install HammerDB tool on the Visual Studio VM
     - See sample [Instructions for using HammerDB](./Resources/Challenge-01/UsingHammerDB.md) to generate load on the `tpcc` database.
 - Simulate a CPU load on the VM Scale Set using the `cpuGenLoadwithPS.ps1` script located in the `/Challenge-01` folder of the student resource package.
     - This script is designed to be run directly on the VM instances in the VMSS.